Dehydration Reaction vs. Condensation Reaction: A practical guide

 -

 Formation of alkenes from alcohols: Alcohols (R-OH) can undergo dehydration to form alkenes (R=R) in the presence of an acid catalyst.
-For example, ethanol (CH₃CH₂OH) can be dehydrated to form ethene (CH₂=CH₂).
+As an example, ethanol (CH₃CH₂OH) can be dehydrated to form ethene (CH₂=CH₂).
 This is a classic example frequently encountered in introductory organic chemistry courses.
 The reaction is typically carried out by heating the alcohol with concentrated sulfuric acid.

 -